City of Milwaukie Logo

 In November 2007, City staff held a workshop to share a preliminary design with residents.
 Key elements of the preliminary design included:

-Project construction is anticipated to occur in Spring/Summer 2008.
-If you have any questions about the project, please contact Alex Campbell at 503-786-7608 or campbella@ci.milwaukie.or.us
+Project construction will begin in Fall 2008.
+If you have any questions about the project, please contact Alex Campbell at 503-786-7608 or

 The City of Milwaukie is preparing to improve Lake Road between Oatfield Road and Where Else Lane.
 The street currently consists of two travel lanes with occasional left turn pockets.
 The street currently lacks a bike lane, and sidewalks are not continuous.